Village Hotel Portsmouth – A Review

 Ben’s allergies were well catered for throughout our visit for every aspect of our dining.
 He has allergies to nuts, cinnamon and sesame.

-Between his allergies and my being vegetarian, we can be a challenge dining out.
+Between his allergies and me being vegetarian, we can be a challenge dining out.
 However, the staff all managed well and were all knowledgeable about what was available.

 Facilities at Village Hotel Portsmouth

-Like all other Village Hotel sites, it has a swimming pool and gym.
-These are open to memberships as well as hotel guests and there is also an option to pay for one-day access if you wish.
-Of course, this is not needed if you have a club room as it is included.
+Like all other Village Hotel sites, it has a swimming pool, sauna and steam room and a huge gym.
+These are open to memberships as well as hotel guests, and there is also an option to pay for one-day access if you wish.
+Of course, this is not needed if you have a club room, as the Village gym is included.

-The pool is heated with two swimming lanes (20 metres long) and also a family swim area.
+The pool is heated with two swimming lanes (20 metre pool) and also a family swim area.
+During our visit, we found it was mostly really quiet, and as one of the only hotels in Portsmouth with swimming pools, this surprised us.

-The gym includes all the equipment you would expect including the free weights area.
-Everything has clear easy to understand instructions so you use them correctly and staff around to ask too.
+The gym includes all the equipment you would expect, including the free weights area.
+Everything has clear, understandable instructions so you use them correctly, and there are always staff around you can ask too.

-Children under 16 are not allowed to use the gym and are limited to certain times in the pool.
+Children under 16 are not allowed to use the village gym and are limited to certain times in the pool.
 This is for safety reasons regarding the need for a lifeguard when children are in there.
+They are also not able to use the sauna, but this is often the case in hotels, so don’t let this put you off.

 Shopping break to Gunwharf Quays